ziyewang/COMEBin/README.md

 ## <a name="overview"></a>Overview

+## <a name="requirements"></a>System Requirements
+### Hardware requirements
+COMEBin requires only a standard computer with enough RAM to support the in-memory operations.

+### OS Requirements
+COMEBin v1.0.0 is supported and tested in Linux systems.

 ## <a name="started"></a>Install COMEBin via source code

 Obtain codes and create an environment:
 After installing Anaconda (or miniconda), first, obtain COMEBin: